Female Space Founders

 In an increasingly AI-driven world, human verification, context, and collective knowledge matter more than ever.
 This project values accuracy, collaboration, and visibility — ensuring that the people building the future of space are not overlooked simply because the information was difficult to find.

 Women are not just participating in NewSpace.
-They are helping launch it forward.
+We are helping launch it forward.

 Female Space Founders